django-stars/frontend-docs/docs/skeleton/checkAcess.md

 ## ~~Page level access~~

-[RouteRecursive](/frontend-docs/docs/skeleton/skeleton_routing) also uses CheckAccess to set up page level access level you can use a pair of configs `access` and `accessRedirectTo`
+[RouteRecursive](/frontend-docs/docs/skeleton/skeleton_routing) also uses CheckAccess.
+To set up page level access level you can use a pair of configs `access` and `accessRedirectTo`

 Usage: